 Basic Structure of Razor Pages and MVC

 Razor pages do not have any type of structure like MVC.
-But all Razor pages inbuilt under the Pages folder with a very simple structure.
-You have to see the below screenshot for more understanding.
+But all Razor pages are built under the Pages folder with a very simple structure.
+You can see the below screenshot for more understanding.
 Further, you can organize your project structure based on your requirements.

 Understand Razor pages vs MVC structure from the below image.